Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 We are now ready to give the expression of the cumulant of order $|A|$ of the linear statistics associated to zeros counting measure.
 Let $(\phi_a)_{a\in A}$ be a collection of bounded functions with compact support.
 We define

 the joint cumulant of the family of random variables $(\langle \nu,\phi_a \rangle)_{a\in A}$.
 We define the \textit{cumulant Kac density} associated with the set $A$ to be the function

-The following Proposition \ref{Prop02} express the cumulant of order $|A|$ of the linear statistics associated to zeros counting measure.
-It is key step in towards proof of Theorem \ref{Theorem9}, and reveals the elegant interplay between the factorial power counting measure and the combinatorics of cumulants. \begin{proposition} We have
+The following Proposition \ref{Propter02} express the cumulant of order $|A|$ of the linear statistics associated to zeros counting measure.
+It is key step in towards proof of Theorem \ref{Theoremter9}, and reveals the elegant interplay between the factorial power counting measure and the combinatorics of cumulants.
+The formula is quite standard in the study of $k$-point function of point processes, see for instance \cite[Claim 4.3]{Naz10}. \begin{proposition} We have

-\end{proposition} \begin{proof} We have, using the expression of cumulants in terms of moments given by \eqref{eq:68} and the notation \eqref{eq:18}
+\end{proposition} \begin{proof} We have, using the expression of cumulants in terms of moments given by \eqref{eqter:68} and the notation \eqref{eqter:18}

-The link between the power measure and factorial power measure given by Lemma \ref{Lemma01} implies that
+The link between the power measure and factorial power measure given by Lemma \ref{Lemmater01} implies that

-The bijection given by \eqref{eq:63} then implies
+The bijection given by \eqref{eqter:63} then implies